 Do use the right cleaner

-There are a million and one window cleaners on the market, and the options can be overwhelming – but as long as you choose glass cleaner, you’ll be in the right ballpark.
+There are a million and one window cleaner solutions on the market, and the options can be overwhelming – but as long as you choose glass cleaner, you’ll be in the right ballpark.
 Plus, as we discussed above, you can make your own with a mixture of vinegar and water, glass cleaner, or even a mix of standard dish washing liquid and water.
 The most important thing to remember about cleaning glass windows is that streaking occurs when you haven’t wiped all the liquid off properly – so make sure each window is completely clear before you finish.

 Don’t sweat the safety – get your windows professionally cleaned